jmbruel/netlify/content/authors/kim/_index.md

 ---
 # Display name
-title: Ilya Baimetov
+title: Kim Loubat

 # Username (this should match the folder name)
 authors:
-- ilya
+- kim

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Registration pending
+role: Ph.D. student since 10/2023

 # Short bio (displayed in user profile at end of posts)
-bio: Ph.D. thesis on "Intelligent collaborative platform for online/blended education"
+bio: Ph.D. thesis on "..."

 # Organizations/Affiliations
 organizations:
-- name: Alemira, Schaffhausen Institute of Technology
+- name: Airbus CoCoVaD Chair
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Co-directed with Bertrand Meyer, Schaffhausen Institute of Technology.
+bio: Co-directed with Nathalie Hernandez and {sophie}.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons